Throrvik/minturnus-redesign/README.md

 of a user's first or last name (split on spaces or hyphen) if the Levenshtein distance is one or the part starts with the query.

+Close colleagues that you mark on the friends page are stored in the `close_colleagues` table so that your preferences are available on any device.

 ## Shift deviations

 Logged in users can register temporary deviations from their own shift.